-Canon 1D Mark III versus Sony A7R III
+Canon 1D Mark III vs Sony A7R III

-The Canon EOS-1D Mark III and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in February 2007 and October 2017.
+The Canon EOS-1D Mark III and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in February 2007 and October 2017.
 The 1D Mark III is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D Mark III) and a full frame sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Sony provides 42.2 MP.
+The cameras are based on an APS-H (1D Mark III) and a full frame (A7R III) sensor.
+The Canon has a resolution of 10.1 megapixels, whereas the Sony provides 42.2 MP.

-The physical size and weight of the Canon 1D Mark III and the Sony A7R III are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D Mark III – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark III and the Sony A7R III.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably smaller (50 percent) than the Canon 1D Mark III.
 Moreover, the A7R III is substantially lighter (44 percent) than the 1D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.